shonk-software/corewar/backend/api/README.md

 ## Stuff
  - The controllers should not do any direct validation.
 This should be delegated to the constructors of the commands!
+ - Avoid mocks wherever possible and instead rely on simple in-memory adapters and fakes.